tzeikob/javascript-patterns/actor-model/README.md

 # The Actor Model #

 The Actor Model is more than a design pattern, it's rather a conceptual model was proposed in the 70's by Carl Hewitt in order to deal with concurrent computation in large applications.
 You can think of the *Actor* as the foundation on which you can build the structure of an application.
 Each actor has a public *unique address* and an *internal state* private to the outer world of its scope.
 In addition has a *behavior* map which defines what the actor can do.
 Each actor interacts with other actors only through *asynchronous* messages, they must be delivered asynchronously and executed in a synchronous manner by the receiver.
-Each time a message is processed by an actor, it is matched against its *behavior* map which is nothing more than a function that defines the action to be taken in reaction to the given message payload.
+Each time a message is processed by an actor, it is matched against its *behavior* map which is nothing more than an object that defines the method/action to be taken in reaction to the given message payload.
 Actor's response to a message may be,

 * create more actors,
 * send messages to other actors,